ninjabunny-dev/hug-zsh/README.md

 # hug-zsh
- when you working on the command line and need a hug.
+ when you're working on the command line and need a hug.